 For the most part, oxygen toxicity will affect the human brain and the lungs.
 Long-term exposure will damage your lungs.
 The cells will die off, and your body won’t be able to absorb oxygen anymore which will lead to suffocation.

-At pO2 levels between 0.45 ATA and 1.6 ATA the most impacted organ is your lung.
-Above a level of 1.6 ATA your brain will suffer.
+At pO2 levels between 0.45 ATA and 1.6 ATA, the most impacted organ is your lung.
+Above a concentration of 1.6 ATA, your brain will suffer.

 What happens in your body?

-Your cells in your body are built to be able to live within a certain range of pO2.
+Your cells in your body are built to be able to live within a specific range of pO2.
 Exposing them to higher levels for a long time kills them.
-Your body can withstand a certain amount of cells dying, but if too many of them die then eventually you will die.
+Your body can withstand a certain amount of cells dying, but if too many of them die then eventually, you will die.

-In most cases we simply are not exposed to high enough levels of pO2 or we’re not exposed long enough.
+In most cases, we just are not exposed to high enough levels of pO2, or we’re not exposed long enough.
 The damage in those cases is reversible and as such usually doesn’t have a lasting impact.

 As mentioned, the two organs most affected are the lungs and the brain.
-However, long exposure to medium levels of pO2 can impact another part of your body – the eyes.
+However, extended exposure to medium levels of pO2 can impact another part of your body – the eyes.
 The effect is that your eye can start to become near-sighted.
-This is also called hyperbaric induced myopia.
+This condition is also called hyperbaric induced myopia.

 Lung Oxygen Toxicity

 Going above a pO2 level of 1.6 ATA will impact the brain before the lungs.
-Long exposure to elevated pO2 levels affect the lung and you will feel mild irritation in the throat.
-The deeper you breathe the worse that irritation will get!
+Prolonged exposure to elevated pO2 levels affect the lung, and you will feel mild irritation in the throat.
+The deeper you breathe, the worse that irritation will get!

 The next stage is that you’ll experience a mild cough that increases continuously until it’s quite painful.
 At that time you usually cannot stop to cough anymore!
 If at that time the exposure continues you will feel tightness of the chest and difficulty in breathing.
 Shortness of breath also sets in.
 Continuing exposure will eventually cause death.
-The lungs cannot exchange CO2 for O2 anymore and your body will not get oxygen and you will basically suffocate.
+The lungs cannot exchange CO2 for O2 anymore, and your body will not get oxygen, and you will suffocate.